 Introduction

-Esophageal cancer (EC) is an overarching term generally used to describe two separate malignancies, esophageal squamous cell carcinoma and esophageal adenocarcinoma.
-Esophageal squamous cell carcinomas arise in the squamous epithelium (generally in the mid-proximal esophagus but can occur throughout the esophagus) whereas esophageal adenocarcinomas arise in the columnar epithelium and are generally found in the distal esophagus.
+Esophageal cancer (EC) is an overarching term generally used to describe two separate malignancies, esophageal squamous cell carcinoma (SCC) and esophageal adenocarcinoma.
+Esophageal SCCs arise in the squamous epithelium (generally in the mid-proximal esophagus but can occur throughout the esophagus) whereas esophageal adenocarcinomas arise in the columnar epithelium and are generally found in the distal esophagus.